sparkflows/sparkflows-docs/docs/tutorials/data-engineering/cdc-1.rst

 There is a final published order table where there are no duplicates.
 It gets updated once a day.

 We join the final order table with the staging table.
 In doing so we get multiple order entries.
-We take the one with the latest timestamp and drop the others.
+We take the one with the latest TimeStamp and drop the others.
 Then for a given order we have only one record in the final table.
 We rewrite the final orders table with the newly calculated records.